 "I could maybe get up there, but how?"
 I wondered out loud.

 I saw the cat head over toward a big cabinet and rubbed against it.

 "If I could get out of these chains, I could move the cabinet underneath the hole and wiggle out.
-That hole looks big enough that I could possibly squeeze out and escape."
+That hole looks big enough that I could possibly squeeze through and escape."
 I said cheerfully.